JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

 subsequent control applications, which generally updates state also.
-There are two optional methods: `done`, for specifying conditions triggering a stop, and `takedown` for specifying actions to perform at the end of all training.
+There are two optional methods: `done`, for specifying conditions triggering a stop, and `takedown` for specifying actions to perform at the end of controlled training.

 We summarize the training algorithm, as it relates to controls, after giving a simple example.